 Ary Hansen is a paralegal with the Asylum Project.
 She graduated from Northwestern University with a degree in political science and minor in French and international studies.
 As an undergraduate, Ary studied abroad in Bangkok, Thailand.
 Previously, she interned with NIJC’s Asylum Project, as well as World Relief Chicago, the Center for Forced Migration Studies, Health Leads Chicago, and the United Nations High Commissioner for Refugees.
 She speaks French and Spanish.

-Veronica Portillo Heap is the project coordinator for NIJC’s LGBT Immigrant Rights Initiative.
+Veronica Portillo Heap is the LGBT Project Pro Bono Coordinator and DOJ Accredited Representative.
 Previously, she was a paralegal with NIJC’s Immigrant Legal Defense Project.
-As an undergraduate, she interned at NIJC’s LGBT Immigrant Rights Initiative and Deferred Action for Childhood Arrivals (DACA) Pro Bono Project, as well as at Centro Legal de la Raza in Oakland, California.
-Veronica graduated with honors from the University of Chicago with a bachelor’s degree in history and gender and sexuality studies.
+As an undergraduate, she interned at NIJC with the LGBT Immigrant Rights Initiative and the Deferred Action for Childhood Arrivals (DACA) Pro Bono Project, as well as at Centro Legal de la Raza in Oakland, California.
+She graduated from the University of Chicago in 2015 with honors with a bachelor’s degree in history and gender and sexuality studies.

 Brittany Herschberger is a paralegal working with the Asylum and Immigrant Legal Defense Projects at NIJC’s Goshen, Indiana office.
 She graduated from Goshen College with a major in biology and secondary education and a minor in Spanish.
 During college she studied abroad in Guatemala.
 Prior to joining NIJC, Brittany was a teacher in the Goshen area and a Peace Corps volunteer in Costa Rica, where she worked with local English teachers in the Teaching English as a Foreign Language program.

-Ashley Huebner is the managing attorney of NIJC's Asylum Project.
-Ashley provides training and legal support to pro bono attorneys representing asylum seekers through NIJC and also represents individuals seeking asylum and other immigration relief.
-She has been actively involved in litigating asylum cases related to gender-based asylum claims, the particular social group definition, gang-based asylum claims, and the terrorism-related inadmissibility grounds.
-Before joining NIJC, she was the judicial law clerk for the Orlando Immigration Court.
+Ashley Huebner is the managing attorney of NIJC's Asylum Project, which provides pro bono representation to more than 500 asylum seekers each year.
+Ashley conducts legal trainings and provides technical support to pro bono attorneys representing individuals seeking asylum, Special Immigrant Juvenile Status, and other relief through NIJC.
+She specializes in asylum issues related to gender-based claims and unaccompanied children and regularly speaks at national conferences regarding these and other asylum topics.
+Ashley is actively involved in impact litigation related to complex asylum issues, including gender and gang-based asylum claims, the particular social group definition, and the terrorism-related inadmissibility grounds.
 Ashley received her B.A. from Marquette University and her J.D. from Boston University School of Law.

 Jesse Johnson is the Detention Project pro bono coordinator.
 Prior to joining NIJC, Jesse was a legal assistant supervisor at an immigration law firm where he worked on Deferred Action for Childhood Arrivals (DACA), asylum, and all removal defense processes.
 As an undergraduate, he interned at the Illinois Coalition for Immigrants and Refugee Rights (ICIRR) and studied abroad in Costa Rica.
 Jesse received his bachelor’s degree in Latin American Studies with a concentration in immigration, and in English from Davidson College.